lothar243/its280/W02Ch10-EssentialPeripherals.md

 * Can act as either upstream or downstream (the devices negotiate)
 * Plug can be reversed

-## Firewire

-* Also known as IEEE 1394
-* Has many of the same features as USB
-* Not in common use any more

 ## Thunderbolt

 * Taps directly into the PCI Express bus (security implications)